MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 With IntelliCode, the completion list suggests the most likely correct API for a developer to use, rather than presenting a simple alphabetical list of members.
 It uses the developer's current code context, and patterns based on 2000 high quality, open-source projects on GitHub each with over 100 stars, to provide this dynamic list.
 The results form a model that predicts the most likely and most relevant API calls.

-##Q: How good are the IntelliCode completion suggestions?
+## Q: How good are the IntelliCode completion suggestions?

-A: We’ve been using IntelliCode’s recommendations internally for some time, and believe the suggestions are useful.
-Ultimately though, the proof here will be in how useful these recommendations are to you as you code.
-We would love you to give the Visual Studio IntelliCode extension a try.
+We’ve been using IntelliCode’s recommendations internally at Microsoft for some time, and believe the suggestions are useful.
+Ultimately, though, the proof will be in how useful these recommendations are to you as you code.
+We would love you to give the Visual Studio [IntelliCode extension](https://go.microsoft.com/fwlink/?linkid=872707) a try.
 Let us know how it works out for you and send us your feedback.
-We’ll also learn from what you pick in our recommendations to improve our model over time, and update the extension with them.
+We’ll also train our model based on what you pick in our recommendations, and we'll update the extension as the model improves.

+> [!NOTE]
-(note: none of your user defined code is collected – see the question on privacy below).
+> None of your user-defined code is collected.
+See the question on [privacy](#privacy).

 ## Q. What's the future of IntelliCode?